2 Minute Quick Thick Vanilla Glaze (for cakes)

 - Allow your cake or coffee cake to cool completely before drizzling the glaze.
 If the dessert is still warm, the glaze may become too thin and runny, resulting in a messy appearance.

-I do not reccomend you store, freeze, or make this recipe instead.
+I do not recommend you store, freeze, or make this recipe ahead.
 This icing hardens fast so it’s best to make it right before you want to glaze the cake.

 You can definitely pour the glaze on the cake if you’re making the cake in advance, the glaze will harden and then you can serve it the next day or whenever you plan on serving the cake.